RealFormer: Transformer Likes Residual Attention: Experiments

-We fine-tune the above BERT-Large models with the three Transformers on a variety of downstream tasks including GLUE, SQuAD v1.1 and SQuAD v2.0 to evaluate the performance of RealFormer on both sentence-level (\emph{i.e.}, GLUE) and token-level (\emph{i.e.}, SQuAD) NLP tasks.
+To evaluate downstream performance, we fine-tune the above pre-trained BERT-Large models on both sentence-level (\emph{i.e.}, GLUE) and token-level (\emph{i.e.}, SQuAD) NLP tasks.

-\paragraph{GLUE.} General Language Understanding Evaluation (GLUE) is a canonical benchmark proposed by \citet{Wang-2018-glue} for evaluating the performance of models across a diverse set of NLU tasks.
-Following the fine-tuning recipe in~\citet{Devlin-2019-bert}, we use a mini-batch size of 32 for all models on all GLUE tasks.
-For each (task, model) pair, we select number of epochs in \{2, 3, 4\} and learning rate in \{6e-6, 8e-6, 1e-5, 2e-5, 3e-5, 4e-5, 5e-5\}.\footnote{We use a slightly wider range than~\citet{Devlin-2019-bert} to better accommodate all three models.} For each setup, we run the experiment 5 times and report the best median performance and the corresponding standard deviation on the development set.
+\paragraph{GLUE.} General Language Understanding Evaluation (GLUE) is a canonical benchmark proposed by \citet{Wang-2018-glue} for evaluating models across a diverse set of NLU tasks.
+Following the fine-tuning recipe in~\citet{Devlin-2019-bert}, we use a mini-batch size of 32 for all models on all tasks.
+For each (task, model) pair, we select number of fine-tuning epochs in \{2, 3, 4\} and learning rate in \{6e-6, 8e-6, 1e-5, 2e-5, 3e-5, 4e-5, 5e-5\}.\footnote{We use a slightly wider range than~\citet{Devlin-2019-bert} to better accommodate all three models.} For each setup, we run the experiment five times and report the best median performance and the corresponding standard deviation on the development set.

-Detailed results are tabulated in Table~\ref{table:glue}.
+Results are tabulated in Table~\ref{table:glue}.
 We exclude the problematic WNLI task following~\citet{Devlin-2019-bert}.
-For each task, we report metric(s) that are suggested by the GLUE benchmark~\citep{Wang-2018-glue}.
-RealFormer achieves the best overall performance and outperforms both Post-LN and Pre-LN Transformers significantly on most tasks, testifying its strength at tackling sentence-level tasks.
+For each task, we report metric(s) suggested by \citet{Wang-2018-glue}.
+RealFormer achieves the best overall performance and outperforms both baselines on most tasks, testifying its strength at tackling sentence-level tasks.

 \paragraph{SQuAD.} The Stanford Question Answering Dataset (SQuAD v1.1) is a reading comprehension dataset consisting of 100K crowd-sourced question-answer pairs, where the answer to each question is a segment of text from the corresponding reading passage~\citep{Rajpurkar-2016-squad}.
 SQuAD v2.0, a later version, further extends with over 50K unanswerable questions written adversarially by crowdworkers to look similar to answerable ones.